Sarah O’Shea, MD, MS

 - Office Department of Neurology, BUMC

 - Education Medical School: University of Illinois at Chicago

 Internship: Internal Medicine, University of Iowa Hospitals and Clinics (2013)

 Residency: Neurology, University of Iowa Hospitals and Clinics (2016)

 Fellowship: Movement Disorders and Neuroepidemiology Training Program (NETP), Columbia University, New York-Presbyterian Hospital (2019)

 Educational Background & Clinical Care

 Dr. O’Shea’s primary research interests include the epidemiology of Parkinson’s disease (PD), particularly in regards to environmental exposures such as pesticides, as well as the prodromal and early motor and non-motor symptoms of PD.
-She is also interested in education research, and has completed an administrative fellowship at the American Board of Psychiatry and Neurology (ABPN), where she researched curricula development in Graduate Medical Education (GME).
+She has received American Parkinson’s Disease Association (APDA) grants to fund these projects.